D2R-Reimagined/wiki-content/Patch_Notes/testing.md

     - +7 to Light Radius

 #### Golem's Might
-- Base Item: rin
+- Base Item: Ring
 - Item Level: 12 (was 24)
 - Rarity: 7 (was 6)

 #### Jackal's Laughter
-- Base Item: rin
+- Base Item: Ring
 - Item Level: 70 (was 64)
 - Required Level: 75 (was 64)
 - Rarity: 2 (was 3)